watarukumagai-git/opt/peer_review/no1/review_comment.md

 ~~~~~~~~~~~~

 - Moreover, if the start position (x_1, y_1, z_1) and goal position (x_n, y_n, z_n) are given before calculation,
-a constraint condition that variables (x_1,y_1,z_1,x_n,y_n,z_n) are fixed to the start or goal position should be added to the above problem.
+a constraint condition that variables (x_1, y_1, z_1, x_n, y_n, z_n) are fixed to the start or goal position should be added to the above problem.
 - Please check.